ugacyberarch/manual/fake_domains.md

 **What is a "domain name"?**

-facebook.com
+* facebook.com
-www.google.com
+* www.google.com
-www.bbc.co.uk
+* www.bbc.co.uk
-en.wikipedia.org
+* en.wikipedia.org

-Domain names, sometimes called hostnames, are the identifiers we give to systems on the internet.
+Domain names, sometimes called _hostnames_, are the identifiers we give to systems on the internet.
 For a few dollars a year, you can register your own domain as easy as ordering a new pair of shoes.

 One common way that phishing e-mails attempt to trick recipients is by using domain names that look legitimate but actually lead to counterfeit websites created solely to steal your information.